JohnKendrick/PDielec/Sphinx/software.rst

    The Fitter Tab

-After a replot the cross-correlation coefficient and the frequency shift needed to maximise that cross-correlation coefficient is shown.
+After a replot the cross-correlation coefficient, current frequency scaling factor, the frequency shift needed to maximise that cross-correlation coefficient, and the root mean squared error between the calculated and experimental spectra are shown.
 It is possible to apply a frequency scaling to the calculated spectrum.
 The *Replot with frequency shift* shows the calculated spectrum with the frequencies shifted by the shift calculated to maximise the cross-correlation coefficient.
 Care must be taken in comparing the calculated and experimental spectra as different y-axes are used for each.

 It is also possible to automatically adjust the Lorentzian width factors with the *Perform fitting* button.
 However experience with this option shows that it maybe better to adjust the peak heights manually by altering the sigma values.
-At the moment only 10 iterations are performed for each press of the button.
+At the moment only 20 iterations are performed for each press of the button.
 If requested the frequency scaling factor can be adjust too.

+Two algorithms for performing the fitting are supported.
+Either the cross-correlation coefficient can be maximised or the root mean squared error between the spectra can be minimised.
+In the latter case the error is only calculated for signal strengths above the spectral difference threshold (which defaults to 0.05).

 Support matrix